nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 | Linker  | `LDFLAGS`  |

 For example, adding OpenMP flags for a fortran compile:
-!!! info Compiler Version Errors
+!!! prerequisite Compiler Version Errors
      Using an 'unsupported' compiler with versions of MATLAB 2020b onward will result in an Error (previously was a 'Warning').